-This device is designed to detect rearrangements with breakpoints in the region covered by the red and green clones, or deletions in the region covered by the aqua clones in this probe set, which include the ABL1, BCR and ASS1 regions.
-Breakpoints outside this region, variant rearrangements wholly contained within this region, or partial losses of this region may not be detected with this device.
+This device is designed to detect rearrangements with breakpoints in the region covered by the red and green clones in this probe set, which includes the BCR and ABL1 regions.
+Breakpoints outside this region, or variant rearrangements wholly contained within this region, may not be detected with this device.

 This device is not intended for: use as a stand-alone diagnostic, use as a companion diagnostic, prenatal testing, population-based screening, near-patient testing, or self-testing.